programminghistorian/jekyll/lessons/vector-layers-qgis.md

     Princetown (shaded-in) near the boundary between the yellow and the blue

--   If you look at the [Wikipedia entry for the city you will notice that because of a shallow harbor, Princetown did not become a major settlement.
+-   If you look at the [Wikipedia entry][] for the city you will notice that because of a shallow harbor, Princetown did not become a major settlement.
 It was renamed in 1947 and later downgraded to a hamlet.
-    For this reason we will include 1947 as the end date for this settlement][]
+    For this reason we will include 1947 as the end date for this settlement.

 -   With the crosshair click on Princetown.
 In the Attribute table that appears, put Princetown in the Settlement field, put 1764 into the